rails/rails/guides/source/configuring.md

 * `config.time_zone` sets the default time zone for the application and enables time zone awareness for Active Record.

-* `config.beginning_of_week` sets the default beginning of week for the application.
-Accepts a valid week day symbol (e.g. `:monday`).

-* `config.whiny_nils` enables or disables warnings when a certain set of methods are invoked on `nil` and it does not respond to them.
-Defaults to true in development and test environments.

 ### Configuring Assets

 * `config.assets.enabled` a flag that controls whether the asset pipeline is enabled.
 It is set to true by default.

+*`config.assets.raise_runtime_errors`* Set this flag to `true` to enable additional runtime error checking.
+Recommended in `config/environments/development.rb` to minimize unexpected behavior when deploying to `production`.

 * `config.assets.compress` a flag that enables the compression of compiled assets.
-It is explicitly set to true in `config/production.rb`.
+It is explicitly set to true in `config/environments/production.rb`.

 * `config.assets.css_compressor` defines the CSS compressor to use.
 It is set by default by `sass-rails`.
 The unique alternative value at the moment is `:yui`, which uses the `yui-compressor` gem.